National Statistic: yes

 (The degree of closeness between an estimate and the true value.)

 Revisions of marriage statistics occur infrequently and have only taken place following revisions to the population estimates by marital status resulting in revised marriage rates.
-Tables contain footnotes to show if any rates have been recalculated since the last publication using revised population estimates.
+Tables contain notes to show if any rates have been recalculated since the last publication using revised population estimates.

 Although the estimated number of marriages abroad is high, many users are interested in marriages taking place in England and Wales, for example, those involved in the "marriage business" such as wedding planners.
 However, users with an interest in social change may consider the numbers of marriages both abroad and in England and Wales.